-During the year under review, four meetings of the Committee were held respectively on 28th May, 2019, 23rd July, 2019, 12th November, 2019 and 11th February, 2020.
+During the year under review, four meetings of the Committee were held respectively on 18th June, 2020; 12th August, 2020; 12th November, 2020 and 13th February, 2021.

-The attendance of the member directors at the Stakeholders' Relationship Committee meetings is as under:
+The composition of the Committee and attendance of the member directors at the Stakeholders' Relationship Committee meetings is as under:

-Name of the Director Category No. of Meetings Attended Mr. Dinesh Chandra Kothari Independent Non-Executive; Chairman of the Committee 2 of 4 Mr. Pinaki Misra Independent Non-Executive 4 of 4 Mr. Shiv Kumar Jatia Executive & Promoter Director 4 of 4 Mr. Amritesh Jatia Non-executive & Promoter Director 3 of 4 Ms. Anita Thapar Executive Director 2 of 4 c) Nomination and Remuneration Committee:
+Name of the Director Category No. of Meetings Attended Mr. Dinesh Chandra Kothari Independent Non-Executive Director; Chairman of the Committee 1 of 4 Mr. Pinaki Misra Independent Non-Executive Director 2 of 2 Mr. Shiv Kumar Jatia Executive & Promoter Director 4 of 4 Mr. Amritesh Jatia Non-executive & Promoter Director 4 of 4 Ms. Anita Thapar Executive Director 1 of 1 Mr. Akhilesh Bhuwalka Non - Executive Director 1 of 2 Ms. Preeti Gandhi Independent Non-Executive Director 2 of 2 c) Nomination and Remuneration Committee:

-The roles, responsibilities, powers and terms of reference of the Nomination and Remuneration Committee were in conformity with Section 178 of the Act and Rules made there-under, and Regulation 19 of the Listing Regulations and relevant Schedule thereto, as amended or re-stated from time to time, during the year under review.
-Moreover, the Board of Directors has ensured that the Nomination, Remuneration and Evaluation Policy of the Company is updated to conform to the aforesaid provisions, which inter-alia details the criteria for performance evaluation of the independent directors.
+The role, responsibilities, powers and terms of reference of the Nomination and Remuneration Committee were in conformity with Section 178 of the Act and Rules made there-under, and Regulation 19 of the Listing Regulations and relevant Schedule thereto, as amended or re-stated from time to time, during the year under review.
+Moreover, the Board of Directors has ensured that the Nomination, Remuneration and Evaluation Policy of the Company is updated to conform to the aforesaid provisions, which interalia details the criteria for performance evaluation of the independent directors.